 Disability and Medicare

-Medicare is a health insurance program for people age 65 or older, people under age 65 with certain disabilities, and people with End-Stage Renal Disease.
+Medicare is a health insurance program for people age 65 or older, people under age 65 with certain disabilities, people with end-stage renal disease, and people with Lou Gehrig's disease.

 - Medicare Part A is premium-free hospital insurance.